 - Hopelessness about the future

-For anyone suffering from PTSD, proper diagnosis and treatment can help ease symptoms and allow individuals to begin working through the trauma.
-Physicians can prescribe certain medications to reduce symptoms of anxiety, and therapy in the form of counseling and support groups are also effective.
+For anyone suffering from this disorder, proper diagnosis and treatment can help ease symptoms and allow individuals to begin working through the trauma.
+Physicians can prescribe certain medications to reduce anxiety symptoms, and therapy in counseling and support groups is also effective.

-Though it’s been combat veterans who have received much of the public’s attention relating to PTSD, the condition can be caused by any serious trauma.
-This can include circumstances such as:
+Though it’s been combat veterans who have received much of the public’s attention, there are other possible causes.
+These can include circumstances such as:

-Complex PTSD is when a victim experiences chronic trauma over that continues to repeat over months or years.
-Psychiatry has acknowledged that the current guidelines regarding post-traumatic stress disorder do not completely capture the harm that recurrent and sustained trauma creates.
-These kinds of prolonged circumstances can include some of the following:
+Complex PTSD is when a victim experiences chronic trauma that continues to repeat over months or years.
+Psychiatry has acknowledged that the current guidelines regarding it do not entirely capture the harm that recurrent and sustained trauma creates.
+These types of prolonged circumstances can include the following:

 - Long-term domestic violence

 - Long-term prostitution

 - Repeated child sexual abuse